 - 21 months over 5 semesters (Fall, Spring, Summer, Fall, Spring)

-- Program and students are embedded within the School of Medicine & Dentistry and the University of Rochester Medical Center, a leading academic medical center within a top-tier research university
+- Program and students are embedded in the Division of Clinical Genetics within the Department of Pediatrics/Golisano Children’s Hospital at the University of Rochester Medical Center, a leading academic medical center within a top-tier research university

 - Current, dynamic curriculum taught by knowledgeable and experienced faculty members who have a passion for genetics and genomics